education.vic.gov.au

 Religious and cultural requirements

-Some students may wish to observe particular religious and cultural requirements while also complying with the school dress code.
-These could include:
+Some students may wish to observe particular religious and cultural requirements while also complying with the student dress code.

 Guidance chapter on developing and reviewing student dress codes, including identifying the purpose of the dress code, the consultation process, the dress code content and other considerations